FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Storm, Stormer, Stoermer, Stormere, Stormen and many more.

 This web page shows only a small excerpt of our Stermer research.
-Another 215 words (15 lines of text) covering the years 1442 and 1817 are included under the topic Early Stermer History in all our PDF Extended History products.
+Another 215 words (15 lines of text) covering the years 1442 and 1817 are included under the topic Early Stermer History in all our PDF Extended History products and printed products wherever possible.

-Another 57 words (4 lines of text) are included under the topic Early Stermer Notables in all our PDF Extended History products.
+Another 29 words (2 lines of text) are included under the topic Early Stermer Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Johannes Boy Storm, who came to Philadelphia in 1727.
 Jacob Storm came in 1728; while Philip Storm came in 1749.
 Christoph Stormer came in 1749; while Deobald Stormer arrived in 1738..